OpenSDN-io/docs/opensdn-feature-architecture-guide/load-balance-as-service-vnc.rst

 Deleting a Load Balancer
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Use the following steps to delete a load balancer in TF.
+Use the following steps to delete a load balancer in OpenSDN.

 1. Delete the VIP.